SlushyRH/Unity-CMD-Console/README.md

 <img src="https://github.com/SlushyRH/Unity-CMD-Console/blob/main/readme/showcase.gif" align="center">

 The `ConsoleWindow.cs` script is a simple MonoBehaviour which will initialize a CMD window that shows all logs from Unity's Debug class.
-This is useful for people tring to debug their code in a build, and espically useful for people who have mmore than 1 monitor asthe CMD console is an external window menaing it can be dragged across monitors.
+This is useful for people trying to debug their code in a build, and especially useful for people who have more than 1 monitor as the CMD console is an external window meaning it can be dragged across monitors.

 > [!WARNING]
 > This script only works on Windows OS and only works in builds, not the editor.
-However, you can attach the script to any GameObject and it will only show when it's in a Windows build.
+However, you can attach the script to any GameObject, and it will only show when it's in a Windows build.

 # How To Use
-Simply create a new GameObject called `Console Window` and drag the `ConsoleWindow.cs` script onto it!
-You can adjust the settings as you like, and then simply go on with your game development journey.
-The console will automatically show logs and will only appear when you open a windows build that matches the [build limit](https://github.com/SlushyRH/Unity-CMD-Console/tree/main?tab=readme-ov-file#Settings).
+Simply create a new root GameObject called `Console Window` and drag the `ConsoleWindow.cs` script onto it!
+But be careful since the `ConsoleWindow.cs` is marked as DontDestroyOnLoad.
+You can then adjust the settings as you like, and then simply go on with your game development journey.
+The console will automatically show logs and will only appear when you open a Windows build that matches the [build limit](https://github.com/SlushyRH/Unity-CMD-Console/tree/main?tab=readme-ov-file#Settings).

 <img src="https://github.com/SlushyRH/Unity-CMD-Console/blob/main/readme/console.png" align="center">